 My first effort far exceeded the prescribed time limit, so I gave a shorter version that night.
 That version, though, didn’t touch on everything I wanted to say.
-This is the underrated version:
+This is the undredacted version:

 Being inducted into the Illinois Golf Hall of Fame was a big deal to both me and my family.
 There aren’t many family members left, but my daughter Heidi and grandson Sterling are here from their home in North Carolina and my sister Julie and brother-in-law Joe came in from Wisconsin.
-Joy’s son Brian and daughter-in-law Molly didn’t come so far, but they’re with us tonight while celebrating their 22nd wedding anniversary, and Joy’s other daughter-in-law, Violet Sarver, also was on hand.
+Joy’s son Brian and daughter-in-law Molly didn’t come so far, but they’re with us tonight while celebrating their 22nd wedding anniversary, and Joy’s other daughter-in-law, Violet Sarver, is also here tonight.

 For me there’s some symmetry involved in tonight’s event.
 In 1989 I gave the induction speech for the first inductee into the Illinois Golf Hall of Fame – Chicago Golf Club creator C.B.
 MacDonald.
 Now, to be inducted myself, makes this night all the more special.

 I also want to say how happy I am to be inducted in the same class with both Emil and Carol.
 I only wish Carol could be with us.
 Though she was already in the World Golf Hall of Fame she told me in our last meeting how special it would mean for her to be in the Illinois Golf Hall of Fame as well, and now she’s getting her wish.
 As for Emil, our friendship goes back a long, long way.
 In fact, Emil’s brother Lou gave me my first golf lesson way back when I was 11 years old and Emil has been a good friend for all these 50-plus years.